arthsmith/hello-world/README.md

 This is a branch edit.
 In my non-digital life, I like to play the piano, take pictures, hike, and cook.

+Here are some more random edits to help me figure out merges.
+A favorite saying, "there is only now" George Ballanchine.